ryanlayer/gqt/README.md

         -f 1092 \
         -i 1kg.chr22.vcf.gz

-Create a database of the PED file describing the phenotypes and relationships of the 1092 samples.
+Now, create a database of the PED file describing the phenotypes and relationships of the 1092 samples.
+This enables powerful queries based on sample phenotype status, ancestry, relationships, or any attribute you want, so long as it is the PED file.
+NOTES: 1) The file doesn't strictly need to be PED, but that is a rational format to use.
+2) The number and order of the individuals in the "PED" must exactly match the number and order of the individuals in the VCF/VFC.GZ/BCF file.

     gqt convert ped \
         -i 1kg.ped

-Find all variants where at least 10 GBR individuals are heterozygous.
+Now that we have a GQT index and a sample database, we can query the index for variants that meet query criteria based on both sample genotype and phenotype.
+For example, the following command will find all variants where at least 10 GBR individuals are heterozygous:

     gqt query \
         -i 1kg.chr22.bcf.gqt \